 We also maintain our own internal audit program to verify that our staff are familiar with and adhere to our policies and procedures.

-You are entitled at any time to ask us for a copy of Personal Information we hold about you, known as a data subject access request.
+You are entitled at any time to ask us for a copy of personal information we hold about you, known as a data subject access request.
 You are also entitled to ask that any information we hold about you is supplemented, updated or rectified.
-You can make any of these requests free of charge by contacting us.
+You can make any of these requests free of charge by contacting us in writing.

-You are entitled to ask that we send a copy of the Personal Information we hold about you to another organisation for your own purposes, for example if you intend to instruct another service provider instead of us.
-If you want us to move, copy or transfer your Personal Information in these circumstances, please let your usual WM contact know or contact us.
+You are entitled to ask that we send a copy of the personal information we hold about you to another organisation for your own purposes, for example if you intend to instruct another service provider instead of us.
+If you want us to move, copy or transfer your personal information in these circumstances, please contact us.